Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980M should in theory perform much faster than the GeForce GTX 850M overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 980M should theoretically be a lot superior to the GeForce GTX 850M overall. (explain)

-Texel RateThe GeForce GTX 980M should be much (more or less 184%) more effective at anisotropic filtering than the GeForce GTX 850M. (explain)
+Texel RateThe GeForce GTX 980M will be a lot (about 184%) faster with regards to AF than the GeForce GTX 850M. (explain)

-Pixel RateThe GeForce GTX 980M will be a lot (more or less 374%) better at AA than the GeForce GTX 850M, and also will be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 980M is quite a bit (approximately 374%) better at anti-aliasing than the GeForce GTX 850M, and able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison